Wedding Bouquet Inspiration for Melbourne Couples

 Boutonniere Flowers.
 A boutonniere is a small, decorative flower worn on the lapel of a jacket.
 They are often worn by men on formal occasions, such as weddings, proms, and other special events.
 Of course in this modern age they can be worn by any gender.

 The history of boutonniere flowers dates back to the ancient Egyptians, who wore flowers on their clothing as a symbol of fertility and prosperity.
 In the Middle Ages, boutonniere flowers were worn by knights as a sign of their status and chivalry.
+In the 17th century, boutonniere flowers became popular among French aristocrats.
+They were often worn with elaborate lace cuffs and collars.
+In the 19th century, boutonniere flowers became more standardized in size and shape.

+They were typically made with a single flower, such as a rose or carnation, and were pinned to the lapel of a jacket.
 There is a little vague history of American Civil War soldiers returning to their wives from battle smelling of what they had been through, so they would wear a flower in their buttonhole to mask the stench when they hugged their spouses.
 This is where the name buttonhole likely comes from because Military jackets had these on the lapel to fold over and button to the other side of the jacket.
 This has evolved into modern suit jackets, just not functional.

-Today, boutonniere flowers are still popular for formal occasions.
-They can be made with a variety of flowers, such as roses, lilies, orchids, natives and even succulents.
-They can be pinned to the lapel of a jacket using (ideally two) pearl headed sewing pins pinned through the back of the lapel, or they can be attached with high strength neodymium magnets or nappy style pins.
 In my personal opinion after fitting probably thousands of these over the years, the good old fashioned sewing pin style is the most secure and easiest to install.
 While magnets are easy to fit, the still can be knocked or come apart and get lost in the grass or gravel.
 The new wave of plastic lapel mounts with a push pin are often fiddly to apply and the flower still often flops around if the arrangement is too heavy.

 Here are some ideas: